Dev-Chinwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(11) Script 11: To create a script that set file hello to olleh (12) Script 12: To create a script that permit all subdirectories (13) Script 13: To create a script that creates a directory called my_dir
+(11) Script 11: To create a script that set file hello to olleh (12) Script 12: To create a script that permit all subdirectories (13) Script 13: To create a script that creates a directory called my_dir (14) Script 14: To create a script that changes group file